ACER continued

 ACER shirasawanum 'Ogura yama

 This Maple is unique.
 The light green young growth in spring is covered in fine hairs to give a silvery appearance, which disappears as the growth ripens to green.
 Autumn colour is a dependable scarlet.
-Some authorities include this cultivar under A.sieboldianum.
+Some authorities include this cultivar under A. sieboldianum.
 It grows slowly to become a multi branched tree to 3m.

 ACER shirasawanum 'Palmatifolium'

-ACER shirasawanum 'Suzanne'
+ACER shirasawanum 'Susanne'

 ACER shirasawanum 'Yasemin'

-NEW ACER sieboldianum 'Sode no uchi'
+ACER sieboldianum 'Sode no uchi'

 A dwarf selection, the bright light green leaves are the smallest in the species, and shaped very much as those of A. palmatum.
 Predominantly bright yellow autumn colour is highlighted by red tones.
 Forming a rounded bush, it is happy in either border or container and is popular for bonsai use owing to its naturally compact habit.
+Not currently in production.

 ACER tataricum ssp. ginnala 'Flame'